varkenvarken/CoffeeScraper/Readme.md

 The focus is on getting current price information from some websites for a particular brand of coffee I drink a lot.

-Some of those websites are very straight forword to parse and even provide meta tags that can be directly used to extract the price information, others are slightly more complicated and have euros and cents in different elements.
+Some of those websites are very straight forward to parse and even provide meta tags that can be directly used to extract the price information, others are slightly more complicated and have euros and cents in different elements.